 Diet Tips for Bigger Biceps

-According to the International Society of Sports Nutrition (ISSN), you should aim to consume between 1.4 and 2.0 grams of protein per kg of body weight per day to optimise muscle growth.
-They add, however, that consuming more protein (greater than 3.0 grams of protein per kg of body weight per day) may work better for strength-training athletes.
+According to the International Society of Sports Nutrition (ISSN), you should aim to consume between 1.4 and 2.0 grams of protein per kilogram of body weight per day to optimize muscle growth.
+They add, however, that consuming more protein (greater than 3.0 grams of protein per kilogram of body weight per day) may work better for strength-training athletes.

-When choosing protein sources, the organisation suggests selecting those with essential amino acids.
+When choosing protein sources, the organization suggests selecting those with essential amino acids.
 Essential amino acids (EAAs) are those that are not made naturally by the body so they must be consumed in the diet.
-One amino acid, leucine, has been identified as being a particularly important compound for muscle protein synthesis.
+One amino acid, leucine has been identified as being a particularly important compound for muscle protein synthesis.

 Foods that are high in leucine include eggs, almonds, chickpeas, lentils, salmon and peanuts.
 Both soy and whey protein powder also supply leucine.
 Other foods that provide essential amino acids include turkey, fish, cottage cheese, quinoa and legumes.

-You can eat protein throughout the day with meals and snacks—ISSN suggests getting some protein every three to four hours with about 20–40 grams of protein at a time.
+You can eat protein throughout the day at mealtime and snack time, ISSN suggests getting some protein every three to four hours with about 20-40 grams of protein at a time.
 A healthy diet is key to any type of workout success.

 Lastly, don’t forget to give yourself adequate rest when planning your biceps workout.
 Muscle protein breakdown occurs during training when your muscles are stressed.
 It is the recovery phase or muscle protein synthesis that allows your muscles to get stronger and larger.
 Give yourself at least one day between bicep workouts and even up to 2-3 days to make the most of this recovery phase.

-If you're looking for more expert-backed tips, make sure you download the Nike Training Club App!
+If you’re looking for more expert-backed tips, be sure to download the Nike Training App!